sachipanda/docs/docs/module-4.md

 ## Required Reading
 This book is short and gets referenced a lot.
 If you haven't read much about this subject then it's a great starter.
 If you have, it might be a bit basic.
 Maybe [their next book](http://amzn.to/1TZ6q09) is more up to date.

+I am now adding some missplet wordz tooo see if the CI pickz it up?

 [Homepage](https://deangodfree.github.io/ ':include :type=iframe width=100% height=400px')